MaterializeInc/materialize/doc/user/layouts/shortcodes/ingest-data/ingest-data-kafka-debezium-index.md

-through Kafka (as the result of `INSERT`, `UPDATE` and `DELETE` operations in the upstream database), the index incrementally updates the view results in memory, such that the in-memory up-to-date results are immediately available and and computationally free to queries.
+through Kafka (as the result of `INSERT`, `UPDATE` and `DELETE` operations in the upstream database), the index incrementally updates the view results in memory, such that the in-memory up-to-date results are immediately available and computationally free to query.

 ```mzsql
 CREATE INDEX idx_cnt_table1_field1 ON cnt_table1(field1);
 ```

-For general considerations on when to index a view, see [Indexes](/concepts/indexes/) and [Views](/concepts/views/).
+For best practices on when to index a view, see [Indexes](/concepts/indexes/) and [Views](/concepts/views/).